johann-solo/oliveandmango.github.io/site/content/blog/2018-07-06-greek-stuffed-peppers.md

 * Lots of salt and pepper to season
 * &frac14; cup of red wine (optional)
 * 1 heaping tablespoon of tomato paste
-* 1 can of crushed or diced tomatoes
+* A 28 oz can of crushed or diced tomatoes
 * &frac12; to 1 cup water or broth
 * 4 potaotoes peeled and chopped into large chunks (optional)